franramirez688/Taric-Challange/README.md

 # ISBNdb Searcher

-This is a PyQt application which it's able to create requests to the website [ISBNdb](http://isbndb.com/) and get all the necessary information details in a simple table.
+This is a PyQt application which is able to create requests to the website [ISBNdb](http://isbndb.com/) and get all the necessary information details in a simple table.

-Moreover, it creates requests to another website named [LibraryThing](http://www.librarything.com/home) to get book's cover from each of our requests.
+Moreover, it creates requests to another website named [LibraryThing](http://www.librarything.com/home) to get book's cover from each one of our requests.

 **Note**: the ISBNdb API is the newest version (V2).
 See [ISBNdb API -- Version 2](http://isbndb.com/api/v2/docs)